sparksc/frc-scouting-pi/README.md

 ## Prerequisites

-* Ensure Node.js and npm are installed.
+* Ensure Node.js (6 or later) and npm are installed.
 If not, Node can be installed from [here](https://nodejs.org/en/ "Node.js.org").

 ## Quick Start